seL4/docs/seL4 1.0.0-rt-dev.rst

 === Maximum priorities ===

 Previously seL4 would not allow threads to set any other thread's priority to higher than its own.
-This has been extracted into a separate field for the RT kernel, a maximum priority, which limits what thread cans set their own or other threads priorities to.
+This has been extracted into a separate field for the RT kernel, a maximum priority, which limits what threads can set their own or other threads priorities to.

 === Criticality & Max Criticality ===